Robert S. Huie

-Education
+Early life and education

 Huie was born in 1976 in Albany, Georgia.
 He received his Bachelor of Arts from Calvin University in 1998 and his Juris Doctor from Yale Law School in 2002.

-Legal career
+Career

 Huie served as a law clerk for Judge José A. Cabranes of the United States Court of Appeals for the Second Circuit from 2003 to 2004.
 He worked as a civil litigator at Latham & Watkins from 2004 to 2008 and as an attorney at Wiggin and Dana from 2002 to 2003.
 From 2008 to 2020, he served as an Assistant United States Attorney in the criminal division of the United States Attorney's office for the Southern District of California where he was Deputy Chief of the Office's Major Frauds and Public Corruption Section.
 He helped lead the early prosecution of the Fat Leonard scandal, which involved corruption in the United States Navy.
 From 2015 to 2018, Huie served as a legal advisor to the United States Department of Justice's Office of Overseas Prosecutorial Development, Assistance and Training.

-From 2020 to 2022, he was an attorney with Jones Day, where he served on the firm's Diversity, Inclusion & Advancement Committee.
+From 2020 to 2022, he was a counsel with Jones Day in their San Diego office, where he served on the firm's Diversity, Inclusion & Advancement Committee.